Frequently Asked Questions

 Will I need to get into the water?

-If you enrol into one of the three baby classes, then YES, you will need to hop in the water.
+If you enrol into one of the three baby classes which include the Tadpole, Salamander and Frog levels, then YES, you will need to hop in the water.

 What do I need to bring to our swimming lesson?